top of page

 Town Planners

-Planners will need to adapt to the Significant Development Pathway for larger or complex projects — including mixed-use developments, community housing, and infrastructure exceeding new cost thresholds (e.g., $5 million for residential, $20 million for commercial).
-Understanding which developments trigger WAPC or DAP involvement early in the process is key to managing timelines and client expectations.
+Planners should consider the Significant Development Pathway for larger or complex projects — including mixed-use developments, community housing, and infrastructure exceeding new cost thresholds.
+Understanding which developments can trigger WAPC or DAP involvement early in the process is key to managing the approval process in the most advantageous manner.

 Harley Dykstra Director, Henry Dykstra.